AMyriadseviltwin/Obsidian/Death in Space/World Info/CORPORATIONS.md

 |     | Known for<br>- Search and rescue<br>- Emergency aid<br>- Distress signal dispatch |     |

 > **DATA**
 > Search and rescue corporation working in conjunction with local med centers across space.
 Answers most distress signals inside and outside of the Tenebris system.
+>
-Its well-trained crews, known as "whales", are famous for never letting a catch go.
-These crews famously consist mostly of ex-navvies, veterans who have become quite formidable from their experiences in deep space.
+> Its well-trained crews, known as "whales", are famous for never letting a catch go.
+> These crews famously consist mostly of ex-navvies, hardened veterans who know how to get a job done from their experiences in deep space.
 Yet, in some corners, there are rumors that some of the more disgruntled whales aren't above causing a few of the accidents themselves, cashing in bigger bonuses for the fees the clients are forced to pay.